turbot/steampipe-docs/docs/cloud/snapshots.md

 Under the cover, Steampipe Cloud schedules and runs this as a `pipeline`, which can be used to compose anything from simple tasks to long-running, complex workflows.
 This allows the process to be fault-tolerant, retryable (where applicable) and scalable.

+The scheduled snapshot pipeline will upload the snapshot to your workspace as the `system` user, rather than attribute the activity to the user creating the schedule.
+We will retry steps in the pipeline where possible e.g. any 5xx series errors from a call to a notification webhook will retry up to a maximum of 2 times, whereas a 400 error would not retry.